Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Even though apple cores are nutritious, they are hard, making it difficult for your chickens to eat them.
 However, if your chickens enjoy apple cores, ensure you take out the seeds entirely before you serve your chickens.
 Also, dice them properly to prevent your chickens from choking on them.
 Otherwise, you can ignore giving your chickens apple cores to avoid any health complications.

 The apple flesh is the part of the apple beneath the skin.
-It is the sweetest, softest and most edible part of the apple.
+It is the apple’s sweetest, softest, and most edible part.
 Your chickens will enjoy feasting on this part.
 Ensure you cut it into small sizes before you serve it to your chickens.

 7 Reasons You Should Give Your Chickens Apples